Shark finning: Canada

-On 27 March 2013 a private members bill to ban shark fin imports into Canada failed in the House of Commons.
-Shark finning was already illegal in Canadian waters, but there was no law to stop importing into Canada.
-It was restarted by Conservative Senate member Michael L. MacDonald in Bill S-238 which was passed by the Senate on 23 October 2018.
-That bill will now go to the House of Commons for further debate.
+On 27 March 2013 a private members bill to ban the importation of shark fins into Canada failed in the House of Commons.
+Shark finning was already illegal in Canada but there was no law which prohibited the importation of shark fins into Canada.
+Efforts to prohibit shark fin importation was restarted in the next Parliament by Conservative Senator Michael L. MacDonald in Bill S-238 which was passed by the Senate on 23 October 2018.

 Calgary's city council decided to wait until December 2013 to recommended leaning away from a total ban and look for ethical sources of shark products.
 Alderman John Mar said there would be more time to discuss, engage, and look for other options.
 The new wording in the bylaw was meant to ban the sale, distribution, and trade of shark fins, but not ban the possession and consumption.
 Canada's city of Vancouver's Councillor Kerry Jang said at Calgary's council meeting that it was not a "cultural thing," and that even China and the Chinese government decided to phase out all shark fins from state banquets.
 He also mentioned that the wordings of the bylaws in Calgary and Toronto, which face legal problems with municipal jurisdiction, are trying to ban possession and consumption, but that is hard to enforce and regulate.

 On 27 May 2013, against the wishes of the Shark Fin Free Calgary organization, Calgary City Council overturned the ban.
 There were protests against the ban from Calgary's Chinese community, and Calgary's city task force recommended against the ban.
 According to the article in The Calgary Herald, Calgary's Mayor Naheed Nenshi never wanted a full ban, even though he had voted for the ban the previous year.